 I was walking around the Tenderloin all night, just walking, and I had to use the bathroom, so I asked at a rental car place.
 They let me use the bathroom, but they made sure to tell me that I wouldn't be able to use it again, because they knew.
 I remember being so humiliated and embarrassed that they knew what I was doing.
 I hadn't even done anything yet, at that point, I had just been walking around, but they knew, and I knew, and I was just sick with embarrassment.

-Robin recalls wearing a pink mini skirt and a “fluffy, pirate-looking white blouse.”
+Robin wore a pink mini skirt and a “fluffy, pirate-looking white blouse.”
 Her first buyer drove a black Honda Prelude and had been circling past the intersection of Hyde and O’Farrell for some time when a fifteen-year-old girl, who was also working the streets, arranged a deal with him on Robin’s behalf.
 In exchange for $80, Robin got into the man’s car, and he drove her to a business called The Hot Tubs, which rented out rooms with saunas and small beds on an hourly basis.

 The man rented a room for one hour, which cost him $20.
 Once they got to their room, the man spoke slowly to Robin, and when she asked him why, he responded that he thought she did not speak English because she was not “engaging with him on the block.”
 Robin did not engage, not because of her language skills, but because she was scared and uncertain about what to do during her first night of work.
 Today, she still remembers his face “as clear as day.”